julien51/rss-reader-pings/README.markdown

 I decided to *abuse* the fact that most feed readers these days provide APIs to sync with mobile applications.

+This extremely easy
-This very simple app just looks at the recently starred items, or the recently read stories and will just ping the URLs using a `HEAD` request to tell the publishers I'm reading them.
+ app just looks at the recently starred items, or the recently read stories and will just ping the URLs using a `HEAD` request to tell the publishers I'm reading them.
 That should be extra *hits* in the server-side analytics solution :)

-If you're a publisher, just look at your HTTP logs and you may see requests indicating I've read or starred your stories!
+If you're a publisher, just look at your HTTP logs and you may see requests showing I've read or starred your stories!
 Here are the fields you may be interested in:

 * `From`: this would be my email for now